Franbeko/hunt-the-ace-game/README.md

 1. Click the “Start” button to begin the game.
 2. Watch as the cards are shuffled.
-3. Click on the card you believe hides the Ace.
+3. Click on the four card you believe hides the Ace.
 4. Get it right?
 You win!
 Otherwise, try again.

 ---